ulixee/platform/client/docs/interface/local-client.md

 ### client.run _(inputFilter)_ {#run}

-Run the Runner.
+Run the Extractor.

 #### **Arguments**:

 - inputFilter `object`.
 Optional.
-Any named arguments required or allowed by the runner.
+Any named arguments required or allowed by the extractor.

 ### client.query _(sql, boundValues)_ {#query}